polyseam/platform-engineering/docs/dagger/README.md

 As mentioned above, Dagger is an **open-source runtime for composable workflows**, designed to create **repeatable, modular, observable, and cross-platform CI/CD pipelines**.
 By defining CI/CD workflows as code, Dagger enables:

 ✅ **Reusable Workflows** – Define once, use anywhere across projects and teams.

 ✅ **Portable Execution** – Run workflows **locally, in any CI system, or in the cloud** without modifications.

 ✅ **Optimized Performance** – Leverage **automatic artifact caching** for efficient execution.

 ✅ **Built-in Observability** – Gain real-time insights via **logs, tracing, and metrics**.

-Since Dagger leverages containers, what runs locally is will be the same as what runs in the cloud (ie: GitHub Actions).
-This solves a huge challenge for developers making the writing, testing, and deployment of CI/CD pipelines much easier.
-Dagger is also platform agnostic allowing you to switch platforms as needed, avoiding CI lock-in
+Since Dagger leverages containers, what runs locally will be the same as what runs in the cloud (ie: GitHub Actions).
+This solves a huge challenge for developers and makes the writing, testing, and deployment of CI/CD pipelines much easier.
+Dagger is also platform agnostic allowing you to switch platforms as needed, avoiding CI lock-in.

 ---